 Refraction

-The refractive effects introduced by water and the ports used in the waterproof housings are among the most important differences encountered in underwater photogrammetry.
-These affect the geometry of recorded images and thus primarily influence the accuracy of 3D measurements.
-Additionally, scatter, backscatter, selective wavelength light absorption and light caustics (mainly in shallow waters) are other key optical physical phenomena that need to be understood before dealing with underwater photogrammetry surveys.
-In POSER we start from the developments presented in GEODT (Nakath et al., 2022) where the raytracing approach used in the Cycles rendering engine was validated for dome and flat ports using a real laboratory tank and its 3D modelled digital twin.
-Following this approach, the presence of a flat port underwater can be very easily modeled in Blender by inserting a planar mesh surface between the camera and the 3D scene.
-A glass material shader is then given to the planar surface with an index of refraction (IOR) that is the ratio between the medium in which the camera is located (air) and the next one encountered towards the object space.
-Therefore, if the thickness of the flat port is neglected its IOR will be 1/1.33 (1 for air and 1.33 for water).
-Conversely, if the thickness is to be considered, two surfaces are introduced.
-For the first surface, going from air to glass the IOR will be 1/1.52 (BK-7 optical glass), for the second surface going from glass to water the IOR will be 1.52/1.33 (Figure 3).
-Similarly, a dome port can be modeled using a single or double concentric spherical surface.
+The refractive effects introduced by water and the ports used in the waterproof housings are among the most important differences encountered in underwater photogrammetry with respect to terrestrial and aerial photogrammetry.
+These affect the geometry of recorded images and thus may strongly influence the accuracy of 3D measurements.
+Additionally, scatter, backscatter, selective wavelength light absorption, and light caustics (mainly in shallow waters) are other key optical and physical phenomena that must be understood before dealing with underwater photogrammetry surveys.
+In POSER, we start from the developments presented in GEODT (Nakath et al., 2022), where the raytracing approach used in the Cycles rendering engine was validated for dome and flat ports using a real laboratory tank and its 3D-modelled digital twin.
+Following this approach, a flat port underwater can be easily modeled in Blender by inserting a planar mesh surface between the camera and the 3D scene.
+A glass material shader is then given to the planar surface with an index of refraction (IOR) intended as the ratio between the medium in which the camera is located (air) and the next one encountered towards the object space.
+Therefore, if the thickness of the flat port is neglected, its the IOR will be 1/1.33 (1 for air and 1.33 for water).
+Conversely, two surfaces are introduced if the thickness is to be considered.
+For the first surface, going from air to glass, the IOR will be 1/1.52 (in case of a BK-7 optical glass); for the second surface, going from glass to water, the IOR will be 1.52/1.33 (Figure 3).
+Similarly, a dome port can be modeled using single or double concentric spherical surfaces.
 Virtually, with this approach any shape of the port can be considered.
-In POSER we plan to add other port shapes such as the cylinder as it is often used in small micro ROVs used for inspection (for example the Deep Trekker – https://www.deeptrekker.com/).
+In POSER, we plan to add other port shapes, such as the cylinder, as it is often used in small micro ROVs for inspection (e.g., the Deep Trekker).

-The presence of flat, dome and cylindrical ports not only affect the geometry of projection, for example introducing distortions, but they also influence the focusing (on a closer and smaller virtual image) and image quality in terms of aberrations, such as field curvature and astigmatism, which influence the accuracy of image measurements (Menna et al., 2016, 2017).
-In POSER we will provide the possibility to render the simulated images including the optical aberrations caused by the different port shapes.
-Moreover, single as well as stereo and multicamera configurations will be allowed featuring custom types of lens projection models, such as rectilinear and fisheye lenses.
-Since Blender does not model the chromatic aberrations, we render the synthetic images three times, one per each R,G,B channel, using the the proper IORs (function of the different wavelength).
-We then combine the three images channels in an RGB image.
+The presence of flat, dome, and cylindrical ports not only affects the geometry of projection, for example, introducing distortions, but they also influence the focusing (on a closer and smaller virtual image) and image quality in terms of aberrations, such as field curvature and astigmatism, which negatively impact the accuracy of image measurements (Menna et al., 2016, 2017).
+In POSER, we will provide the possibility of rendering the simulated images, including the optical aberrations caused by the different port shapes.
+Moreover, single, stereo, and multicamera configurations will be allowed to feature several lens projection models, such as rectilinear and fisheye lenses.

-t f
+Since Blender does not model the chromatic aberrations, we render the synthetic images three times, one per each R,G,B channel, using the proper IORs (function of the different wavelengths).
+We then combine the three image channels in a RGB image as visible in Figure 5: a full frame camera mounting a 18 mm lens is virtually mounted in a waterproof housing and evaluated on a specifically designed test field (Menna et al., 2017) using three different ports, i.e. flat, dome and cylindrical.